2023 Solar Incentives Guide for Huntley, IL - Tax Credits & Rebates

 EcoWatch's Huntley, IL Solar Incentives FAQs

-Your best bet is to talk to a representative from the company that installed your solar panels — or speak to a local Huntley solar installer — to better understand which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Your best bet is to talk to someone from the company that installed your solar system – or speak to a local Huntley solar installer — to clarify which incentives you may qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-How much can I save on my electric bill annually if I install solar panels on my house in Huntley?
+How much can I save annually on my electric bill if I add solar panels to my house in Huntley?

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.